 - > A clear and comprehensive summary of the concern - > Details of how the concern was followed up and resolved - > A note of any action taken, decisions reached and the outcome Concerns and referrals will be kept in a separate child protection file for each child.
 Any non-confidential records will be readily accessible and available.
 Confidential information and records will be held securely and only available to those who have a right or professional need to see them.
 Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school.
-Safeguarding records which contain information about allegations of sexual abuse will be retained for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry.
 If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded as soon as possible, securely, and separately from the main pupil file.
 To allow the new school/college to have support in place when the child arrives, this should be within: - > 5 days for an in-year transfer, or within - > The first 5 days of the start of a new term In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child. - > Safeguarding records are kept electronically using our CPOMS system - > CPOMS is a software application for monitoring child protection, safeguarding and a whole range of pastoral and welfare issues.
 Working alongside the school's existing safeguarding processes. - > Every member of staff across school has an obligation to report any concerns which they may have.
 CPOMS allows them to record information in a central repository and have relevant people alerted immediately.
 Senior leaders are able to build a chronology around a student and can produce reports on vulnerable pupil groups for Case Conference Meetings, Governors, Ofsted, for example at the touch of a button. - > Each member of staff has a different level of accessibility to the CPOMS system, depending on their role within the school.
 Senior members of staff use a Merilock key which is a two factor log in access allowing for further security of accessing information. - > School staff have developed effective links with other relevant agencies, for example, the Local Authority, Children's Social Care, Channel, GMP, NHS and the MSCB and co-operates as required with any enquiries regarding child protection issues.
 In addition:

-Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and pre-employment checks 15.
-Training 15.1 All staff All staff members will undertake safeguarding and child protection training at induction, including on whistleblowing procedures and online safety, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
+Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and pre-employment checks Appendix 3 sets out our policy on record-keeping with respect to allegations of abuse made against staff 16 Training 16.1 All staff All staff members will undertake safeguarding and child protection training at induction, including on whistleblowing procedures and online safety, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
 This training will be regularly updated and will: